SattyikKundu/Codecademy-Portfolio-Project-3/README.md

 - **React**           — used 'react-scripts' for frontend development.
 - **Netlify**         — used for public deployment of the app.
-- **Spotify Web API** — used to access user's Spotify account for authentication (OAuth with PKCE flow), searching tracks, and uploading created playlist.
+- **Spotify Web API** — used to access user's Spotify account for authentication (using PKCE flow), searching tracks, and uploading created playlist.
 - **CSS**             — used for styling purposes.
 - **React hooks**     — used `useState` and `useEffect` for local state management and effects triggering, respectively, in react app.
 - **LocalStorage**    — used for storage and handling of authentication token (will upgrade to httpOnly cookie later on).